tonyganch/gonzales-pe/README.md

 This command will build library files from sources and run tests on all files in syntax directories.

-Every test has 3 files: source stylesheet, expected AST and expected string compiled back from AST to css.
+Every test has 3 files: source stylesheet, expected parse tree and expected string compiled back from parse tree to css.

 If some tests fail, you can find information in test logs: